wapcaplet/kelp/README.md

 [MIT License](http://www.opensource.org/licenses/mit-license.php).

 Please use the [issue tracker](http://github.com/wapcaplet/kelp/issues) to report any bugs or feature requests.
+Visit the `#kelp` channel on `irc.freenode.net` to chat.

 Usage